ni/instrumentstudio-plugins/labview/docs/InstrumentStudio Plug-In SDK Generator Guide.md

 ## Introduction

-The InstrumentStudio Plug-In SDK generator tool allows users to create new plug-ins from a template by specifying a desired name and group.
+The InstrumentStudio Plug-In Generator tool allows users to create new plug-ins from a template by specifying a desired name and group.
 This tool provides a convenient starting point for developing any LabVIEW application as an InstrumentStudio plug-in.

 ---